Understanding the Stages of Menopause: A Comprehensive Guide

 Hot Flashes

 When you are in menopause, hot flashes can happen at any time.
 The body goes hot, and you sweat regardless of the weather.
-When I was suffering with frequent hot flashes, I wore thin layers and sleeveless vest shirts underneath my clothes.
+When I was suffering from frequent hot flashes, I wore thin layers and sleeveless vest shirts underneath my clothes.
 This allowed me to remove any heavy clothing as soon as a hot flash began to rise.
 Once the sensation subsided, I would quickly put my layers back on to avoid getting cold.

 Night Sweats